Medicaid Planning

 Tools we may use to create your Medicaid plan include:

-– Financial Power of Attorney – Where appropriate, we use powers of attorney to allow trustees to modify your trust as needed if you no longer have the capacity to make those decisions yourself.
+Power of Attorney –Where appropriate, we use powers of attorney to allow trustees to modify your trust as needed if you no longer have the capacity to make those decisions yourself.

 Burr Law combines legal strategies to rearrange your finances and shelter significant assets to meet the Colorado Medicaid look-back period.
 It requires planning at least five years before any potential need for long-term care.
 The state of Colorado will check to see how assets were transferred or gifted during that period.
 With experienced attorneys, you can avoid accidental disqualification and preserve more of your estate for you and your family members.